Climate of Illinois

 The Climate of Illinois describes the weather conditions, and extremes, noted within the state of Illinois, United States, over time.

 Because of its nearly 400 mi length and mid-continental location, Illinois has a widely varying climate.
 Most of Illinois has a humid continental climate (Köppen climate classification Dfa) with hot, humid summers and cool to cold winters.
-The southernmost part of the state, from about Carbondale southward, and the eastern suburbs of St. Louis, has a humid subtropical climate (Köppen Cfa) with more moderate winters.
+However, the southern half of the state, from about Springfield southward, has a humid subtropical climate (Köppen Cfa) with winters becoming more moderate as one travels south.
 Average yearly precipitation for Illinois varies from 48 in at the southern tip to 35 in in the northern portion of the state.
 Normal annual snowfall exceeds 38 in in Chicago, while the southern portion of the state normally receives less than 14 in.
 The highest temperature recorded in Illinois was 117 °F, recorded on July 14, 1954, at East St. Louis, while the lowest temperature was −38 °F, recorded on January 31, 2019, at Mount Carroll.

 Illinois averages around 50 days of thunderstorm activity a year which put it somewhat above average for number of thunderstorm days for the United States.
 Illinois is vulnerable to tornadoes with an average of 54 occurring annually, which puts much of the state at around 9.7 tornadoes per 10000 sqmi annually.
 The deadliest tornado on record in the nation occurred largely in Illinois.
 The Tri-State Tornado of 1925 killed 695 people in three states; 613 of the victims lived in Illinois.